 You’ve made your big decision.
 You’ve chosen to embark on an Outward Bound expedition.
-Congrats.
-Now, get ready.
+Congrats!
+Now, let’s get ready.

-But don’t wait.
-Get ready.
-Outward Bound expeditions are physically demanding; so while your course start may be months away, the time to start preparing is now.
+It’s not too early to start getting ready!
 Below are some important tips to begin preparing yourself for one of the greatest adventures of your life and to help you get the very most out of your Outward Bound experience.
 You’ll find that planning pays off as you start out on your expedition on the right foot from day one.

 On an Outward Bound course, you’ll be pushing your physical and mental limits.
-Students who arrive on course in good physical shape can go further, do more, and more fully explore the depth of their true potential.
-So, what does “physically fit” mean?
-Start out by getting active at least four times a week.
-Jog around the neighborhood for 25 minutes – and gradually work up to 45 minutes or an hour and fifteen.
+You don’t have to run marathons over mountains to be ready for course, but it does help to start building up your physical readiness for carrying a pack, loading gear and impromptu dance parties.
+Start at your own pace – getting active a few times a week goes a long way.
+Walk or jog around the neighborhood for 25 minutes – and gradually work up to 45 minutes or an hour.
 Walk a few miles with a backpack on – and throw a bunch of water bottles or heavy books in it.
 Start a squat contest with your best friends or a push-up contest with your little brother.
-The key here is that your physical activity be regular and vigorous.
+The key here is to get regular physical activity.
 Get your heart rate up.
 Sweat.
 Get the air moving through your lungs.
-When you are on the trail, with a backpack full of gear and a team of crewmates behind you, your lungs (and heart and muscles) will be grateful you put in the training.
+When you are on the trail with a backpack full of gear and a team of crewmates behind you, your lungs (and heart and muscles) will be grateful you put in the training.

 Check out the blog: How To Get in Shape for Your Outdoor Adventure for more tips.

 During an Outward Bound course, students are encouraged to be proactive about taking good care of themselves.
-This means drinking plenty of water, wearing sunscreen, washing hands before every meal, and carefully monitoring their well-being.
+This means drinking plenty of water, wearing sunscreen, washing hands before every meal, and carefully monitoring your well-being.
 At home, you can start good self-care habits early.
 Start by drinking plenty of water.
 Carry a reusable water bottle and challenge yourself to drink and re-fill it 3-4 times throughout the day.
 You can add citrus or fruit to the water to add some flavor– and keep up the hydration motivation.
-Find a sunscreen that you like – and get used to putting it on every single morning, re-applying in sunny situations, and carrying it with you for easy access.
-Be careful and consistent about washing your hands– even at home.
+Find a sunscreen that you like – and get used to putting it on every morning, re-applying in sunny situations, and carrying it with you for easy access.
+Be careful and consistent about washing your hands – even at home.
 Clean hands will be especially important in the wilderness when you’re helping prepare food for the group.
 Also, get in tune with the way you feel.
 How do you feel when you go to bed at 3 AM versus 10 PM?
 How about when you don’t get enough water or when you forget to put on sunscreen?
-Once you arrive on course, you’ll be well-hydrated, well-rested, and armed with good habits to keep you happy and healthy on course.
+If you dial in your habits now, you’ll be well-hydrated, well-rested, and armed with good habits to keep you happy and healthy on course.

 For more outdoor hygiene tips, check out this blog: 10 Tips to Stay Clean in the Outdoors